Blog | Personal Finance

 Understanding the value of different types of education

 This doesn’t mean that education isn’t important.
 Again, it comes down to context.
 Most people need the context of a basic education that you get in the K-12 years.
-It builds the important foundation all education that comes after.
+It builds the important foundation of all education that comes after.
 That is an important context.
 And if you want to be a teacher, a lawyer, or a doctor, then obviously you’re going to need to go to college.
-I don’t know about you, but I’d never let a surgeon who skipped medical school do a procedure on me, and I wouldn’t rely on a high school grad to represent me in court.
-I appreciate their context and the education they needed.

 “But I studied money in college!”

-Tom Wheelwright, my Rich Dad Advisor on taxes, went to school to be an accountant and got straight A’s.
+Tom Wheelwright, Rich Dad Tax Advisor, went to school to be an accountant and got straight A’s.
 He will also gladly tell you that he got no practical financial education.
 He learned what was needed to do a job but not how to successfully manage his own finances.
 And he went to school to learn about money!

 People often say they learned about money in school.
 You may learn how to balance a checkbook in school, but you won’t learn how money really works…how it can be leveraged to create huge amounts of wealth.
 That’s not an accident; it’s a scam.

-The rich use school to train us to be good employees.
+The rich use the school system to train people to be good employees.
 We start out being told what to do, and are rewarded for compliance.
-It’s very easy to transition from a school to a company where you’re told what to do.
+It’s very easy to transition from the school system to a company where you’re told what to do.
 And that leads us to trust and hand things off to the government and the rich bankers who handle our 401(k).
 The rich use education to make themselves richer and keep you poor, and when you realize that, it’s not hard to see why it’s one of our Rich Dad Scams.

-As a result of the skyrocketing costs of higher education, “Student loan debt has soared from $260 billion in 2004 to $1.4 trillion in 2017; average debt jumped from $18,650 to $38,000 over that same period; and the number of people over 60 with student loan debt has quadrupled in the last decade from 700,000 to 2.8 million.”
+The Department of Education states that as a result of the skyrocketing costs of higher education, student loan debt has soared from $260 billion in 2004 to $1.77 trillion in 2023; average debt jumped from $18,650 to $38,000 over that same period; and the number of people over 60 with student loan debt has increased significantly in the last 15 years from 700,000 to 3.5 million.

 Different types of intelligence

-I mentioned book smarts earlier.
-One of the worst things about school is that it recognizes only that one type of intelligence.
-If you aren’t book smart, you are quickly labeled smart or stupid.
-As a child, I was not book smart, and I was labeled as such.
-But I wasn’t stupid.
-I was just interested in different things (again, context).
-And I was bored.
-For instance, no one could tell me when I’d ever use calculus in my real life!
-Yet, I was told to comply and learn.
-I was being trained to be an employee.
+We mentioned book smarts earlier.
+One of the worst things about the school system is that it recognizes only that one type of intelligence.
+If you aren’t book smart, you are quickly labeled stupid.
+As a child, Robert was not book smart, and he was labeled as such.
+But he wasn’t stupid, as we all know now, he was just interested in different things (again, context).
+And he was bored.
+For instance, no one could tell him when he’d ever use calculus in real life, yet, he was told to comply and learn.
+He was being trained to be an employee.

 That’s another reason why we label higher education a Rich Dad Scam.
 The so-called experts tell you that you need it.
 They tell you it’s important.
 But it doesn’t actually do anything for you except make you a good employee.